8 Things to Consider Before You Move to Belgium

 Importing a vehicle to Belgium

-Cars and vans can be imported to Belgium duty free as long as they have less than 6,000km on the clock and have been owned for 6 months or fewer.
-An import will also be subject to compliance with vehicle emissions and other regulations which will depends upon the year and model of vehicle.
+Cars and vans can be imported to Belgium duty-free as long as they have less than 6,000km on the clock and have been owned for 6 months or fewer.
+An import will also be subject to compliance with vehicle emissions and other regulations which will depend upon the year and model of vehicle.